Russian Language and Literature (RUSS)College of Arts and Humanities

-Associate Professors: D. Hitchcock, M. Lekic, C. Martin
+Associate Professors: M. Lekic, C. Martin, E. Papazian

 The undergraduate major in Russian Language and Literature consists of 40 credits beyond the prerequisite of Elementary Russian (Russian 101-102 or equivalent).
 Many students pursue a double major or double degree in Russian and another discipline, such as international relations, business, history, economics, journalism, engineering, etc. Russian students have the opportunity to live in St. Mary's Language House, and the majority of majors participate in study abroad.
 Native or heritage speakers wishing to enroll in Russian courses or major in Russian should consult the undergraduate advisor.
 Students interested in enrolling in a course that appears closed or that has a waitlist are strongly encouraged to contact the faculty member or undergraduate advisor for Russian for permission to enroll.

 Requirements for the Major

 Students must take language-acquisition courses sequentially.
 Once credit has been received in a higher level language acquisition or grammar course, a lower level course may not be taken for credit.

 Notes: One supporting course outside the department (at the 300-level or above) may be counted toward the major with an advisor's prior approval.

 Students must earn a grade of "C-" or higher in each course applied toward a major or minor in the School of Languages, Literatures, and Cultures.
 Additionally, an overall GPA of 2.0 in a major or minor is required for graduation.

 A minimum of fifteen credits/five courses* is required, to be chosen from among the following:

 Courses in SLAVIC may also be counted toward the Russian Studies Minor: SLAV469, 475, 479

 Prerequisites for the minor: RUSS102 (Elementary Russian) or the equivalent as determined by the department